 The expansive potential of a given soil profile may be characterized using the Potential Vertical Rise (PVR) methodology as described in the Texas Department of Transportation (TxDOT) Method TEX-124-E. This methodology is used to estimate how much a given point located on the ground surface may move due to volumetric changes in the soil resulting from fluctuations in soil moisture content.
-Based on our laboratory test results, the estimated PVR of this site can range up to approximately 31⁄2 inches in its present condition.
+Based on our laboratory test results, the estimated PVR of this site ranges from about two (2) inches to about three (3) inches in its present condition.
 These estimated PVR values indicate the soils at this site are highly expansive.